phand4/Second-Year-OOP-Project---Life-Simulator/README.md

 Team Contribution
 -----------------
 Daniel O'Connor :
 Worked on game logic and was the middle man who combined the ui and the database allowing them to communicate with each other.
-As well as this he
+As well as this he assisted with the combining of the other aspects of the game.

 Kevin Campbell :
 In charge of UI and graphical interface for the user to iteract with.
 Created the main menu with music and the simulated console of the randomly generated information to be displayed.